ptrLx/oneshot-web/DEPLOY.md

 # Deployment of oneshot-web

+> [!NOTE]
-Attention: oneshot-web comes with absolutely no warranty and is currently in beta phase!
+> oneshot-web comes with absolutely no warranty and is currently in beta phase!
 Please check out the repository on [GitHub](https://github.com/ptrLx/oneshot-web).

 Use following `docker-compose.yml`-template to host oneshot-web: